-SEAN A. COMMONS is a partner in Sidley’s Los Angeles office and member of the commercial litigation and disputes practice.
-Sean has more than 15 years of experience litigating complex matters including class actions and qui tam claims.
-He has assisted clients faced with class actions, mass actions and coordinated proceedings brought under state and federal consumer protection, unfair business practices and usury statutes, including the UCL, CLRA, EFTA, FCRA, FDCPA, the “Holder Rule,” RICO and TCPA.
-Sean has successfully handled class actions and qui tam complaints in state and federal courts, including through appeal, on behalf of clients in the automotive, banking, consumer electronics, insurance, food supplement, food product, pharmaceutical, software and defense industries.
+SEAN A. COMMONS has deep experience litigating complex matters including class actions and qui tam claims.
+He assists clients faced with class actions, mass actions and coordinated proceedings brought under state and federal consumer protection, unfair business practices and usury statutes, including the UCL, CLRA, EFTA, FCRA, FDCPA, the “Holder Rule,” RICO and TCPA.
+Sean handles class actions and qui tam complaints in state and federal courts, including through appeal, on behalf of clients in the automotive, banking, consumer electronics, insurance, food supplement, food product, pharmaceutical, software and defense industries.
 Those representations have included:

 - Dismissing qui tam and putative class actions at the motion to dismiss stage;